TMAC-Coding/Ported-Blocks/README.md

 ==================
 We now have wiki in the works.
 This wiki will include the entirity of content within the releases of the mod.

-The wiki is located at: https://github.com/TMAC-Kratos/Ported-Blocks/wiki
+The wiki is located at: [Wiki](https://github.com/TMAC-Kratos/Ported-Blocks/wiki)

 How to get:
 ===========
 You can either compile it yourself (Latest Version) (Must use forge for 1.6.4, have not tested with forge for 1.7.x)

-or you can get it through [releases]() on github (A little outdate, Stable Version).
+or you can get it through [releases](https://github.com/TMAC-Kratos/Ported-Blocks/releases) on github (A little outdate, Stable Version).

 If you want the mod pack this is included in please feel free to get it at: [TMAC's Server Modpack] (http://www.technicpack.net/modpack/details/tmacs-server-modpack.252464) (A little outdated, Stable Version)